I’m just going to say it: The rangers at Fall River Visitor Center in Rocky Mountain National Park were dishonest with me.

 How cute are the little bighorns?

-If anyone from the NPS or Rocky Mountain National Park is reading, I’m exaggerating about all of you being liars.
-Maybe this woman misheard my question.
+I’m not sure why the ranger gave me incorrect information.
+Maybe this ranger misheard my question.
 Or perhaps she was passing along misinformation to protect the sheep by keeping tourists away from their favorite spot.

 That would be an admirable fib justification, I suppose.
 But I trust national park attendees to be respectful of wildlife.
 And now you know the truth about where to see bighorn sheep.